Kentico/xperience-by-kentico-lucene/docs/Usage-Guide.md

 You can score indexed items by "freshness" or "recency" using several techniques, each with different tradeoffs.

 1. Boost relevant fields by setting field boost (preferable method, but requires more work).
-2. Boost one field with constant value, that is always present in search query (shown in sample, less desirable method.
+2. Boost one field with constant value, that is always present in search query (shown in the example project, less desirable method.

    The Downside of this method is that all documents get matched, usable only for scenarios where total number of result is not required).